Aman Erfan

 I completed my BA(Hons) in English Literature and MPhil in English from Government College University, Lahore, and joined the School of English at Leeds as a PhD student in 2024.
 My prior research has focused on posthuman materiality in contemporary East-Asian women’s writing, representations of nonhuman narratives and human-animal relations in contemporary speculative fiction, as well as the narrative and textual practice of the 19th-century writer Lafcadio Hearn.

 My doctoral research focuses on representations of fungi and mycelia in recent fiction amidst the so-called fungal turn in arts and culture, focusing particularly on 21st-century fiction by women and queer writers.
 As the first extensive account of queer and feminist fungal imaginaries in 21st-century fiction, it proposes a new biotic framework to approach posthuman embodiment, relations, and ecology in contemporary fiction and thought.
+My PhD research project is funded by the AHRC through the White Rose College of the Arts & Humanities (WRoCAH).

 Research interests